-Battlefield V launched without a rental server program (RSP) and worried fans kept pressing the matter until they got a vague answer from EA's global community manager on Reddit, danmitre, where he claimed that the RSP issues have "never been ignored" but also that there is no news regarding the feature just yet.
+Battlefield V launched without a rental server program (RSP) and worried fans kept until they got a vague answer from EA's global community manager on Reddit, danmitre, where he claimed that the RSP issues have "never been ignored" but also that there is no news regarding the feature just yet.

-After being met with a wave of downvotes, another user followed up on that reply, which then prompted the community manager to elaborate on the previous statement.
-According to danmitre , there have been no updates on the state of RSP because EA "haven't made a full decision internally" on whether or not they can deliver it.
+After being met with a wave of downvotes, another user followed up on that reply, which then prompted the community manager to elaborate on the previous statement. , there have been no updates on the state of RSP because EA "haven't made a full decision internally" on whether or not they can deliver it.

 This is apparently due to EA being unsure if they can deliver up to the standards and expectations of the end users.
 The process would take up development resources and it has apparently cost the company more than RSP renting returned in the pasts.
 In other words, if there was a profit to be had, EA would have implemented it by now as the money is the primary factor that decides whether RSP will make a comeback.

 Danmitre's second half of the reply raised some eyebrows as he stated that DICE wouldn't want to "impact development resources of the main game quality of life commitment and upcoming content" due reallocating devs to RSP development.
 This could potentially imply that DICE are understaffed when put up against projects they are working on, but there is no official confirmation to this.